NBKai/NBKai/README.md

-- 👋 Hi, I’m @NBKai
+- 👋 Hi, I’m @NonBinaryKai
-- 👀 I’m interested in Undertale, Deltarune.
+- 👀 I’m interested in website coding.
-- 🌱 I’m currently learning Linux.
+- 🌱 I’m currently learning html.
-- 💞️ I’m looking to collaborate on Undertale.
+- 💞️ I’m looking to collaborate on websites.
 - 📫 How to reach me noahsplitbanana@gmail.com

 <!---